stofffe/pixelated/README.md

 # Pixelated

-A small opinionated pixel renderer focusing on simplicity.
+An opinionated pixel renderer focusing on simplicity

 Features